-- (2) Additional labour found necessary to effect the handling of damaged goods and commodities or to repair containers found in other than good condition on arrival will be charged additionally for the account of the vessel or the carrier. - (3) Goods and commodities arriving in apparently damaged condition will be kept apart from sound cargo and delivered to "damaged locker" (which is to be considered as place of rest for damaged cargo) if not otherwise instructed. - (4) Goods and commodities held in open areas are at owner's risk as to loss and damage caused by weather, deterioration or any other cause. - (5) Asbestos (pipes, sheets and ridges), asphalt, ashes, bones, brick, chalk, charcoal, clay, coal and items manufactured from cement or metal, lumber, sand, slate, stone, straw, vehicles and chassis will normally be stored in the open.
+- (2) Additional labour found necessary to effect the handling of damaged goods and commodities or to repair containers found in other than good condition on arrival will be charged additionally for the account of the vessel or the carrier. - (3) Repealed by regulation 22 of the Port (Amendment) Regulations, 2010. - (4) Goods and commodities held in open areas are at owner's risk as to loss and damage caused by weather, deterioration or any other cause. - (5) Asbestos (pipes, sheets and ridges), asphalt, ashes, bones, brick, chalk, charcoal, clay, coal and items manufactured from cement or metal, lumber, sand, slate, stone, straw, vehicles and chassis will normally be stored in the open.
 It is the responsibility of the owners or their agents to provide protection such as tarpaulins as they wish. - (6) For the purposes of this regulation-